 Luxury Alaska hotels run $200 – $250 a night.
 The difference is larger rooms, better location, and more amenities (restaurants, health club, business center, etc.)

-One way to reduce costs is to stay at Alaska B&B's, which can cost $100 – $175 per night, depending on room size and whether you have a private bathroom.
+One way to reduce costs is to stay at smaller boutique hotels, like the Anchorage Grand where the rooms have kitchenettes, or Alaska B&B's, which can cost $100 – $200 per night, depending on room size and whether you have a private bathroom.
 In addition, you'll meet real Alaskans and get their friendly advice on things to do.
 The Alaska B&B's listed on alaska.org are all great finds, with great decor, rooms, and hosts.

 Alaska On A Budget—How To Save $1,500 On Your Alaska Vacation